philc/book-notes/business/paul graham essays.md

   they'd worked on projects of their own, I wanted to hear all about those."
 * "Whenever I was writing or programming, I was usually skating."
   * (Skating rather than walking: it's both more fun and more productive)
-* Programmers' tendency to rewrite the software they need form scratch is partly because it's so enjoyable to do so.
+* Programmers' tendency to rewrite the software they need from scratch is partly because it's so enjoyable to do so.
 It converts "working with some external system" to "a project of one's own."
   Even if it's very wasteful, it may net ahead for the organization because of the large motivational benefits.
 * "Though they're at opposite ends of the scale financially, startups and open source projects have a lot in common, including the fact that they're often run by skaters."
-* "Kids just plunge ina nd build their treehouse without worrying about whether they're wasting their time, or how it compares to other treehouses."
+* "Kids just plunge in and build their treehouse without worrying about whether they're wasting their time, or how it compares to other treehouses."
   * They have less friction than adults for adopting a project of one's own.
 * "If a company could design its software in such a way that the best newly arrived programmers